About The Sontag Foundation's

-In October, The Sontag Foundation presented its 2014 Distinguished Scientist Awards to two outstanding early career scientists with inspiring, potential-laden brain cancer research proposals.
+In October, The Sontag Foundation presented its 2015 Distinguished Scientist Awards to two outstanding early career scientists with inspiring, potential-laden brain cancer research proposals.
 Each Award included a four-year grant totaling a maximum of $600,000.
-2014 Grantees are: Mitchell Guttman, Ph.D. of California Institute of Technology and Justin D. Lathia, Ph.D. of the Cleveland Clinic.
+2015 Grantees are: Peter E. Fecci, M.D., Ph.D. of Duke University and Kyle Walsh, Ph.D. of The University of California, San Francisco.
 To see where past and present Sontag Foundation grantees are conducting research,

 Eligibility Requirements for 2016 Distinguished Scientist Awards

 - Applicants must hold a doctoral degree in a discipline which can be brought to bear on the intractable disease, brain cancer.

 - At the time of application, applicants must hold their first independent full-time faculty appointment at the level of assistant professor, independent researcher or equivalent position at a tax-exempt 501(c)(3) academic, research or medical institution within the United States or an equivalent institution in Canada, appointment must have been made no earlier than March 1, 2013.